ktripaldi/temperjs/README.md

 import { withTemper, setTrait } from 'temperjs';

 function App() {
-  // This is a regular Trait
+  // This is a simple Trait
   setTrait('count', 0);
   // This is a selector Trait
   setTrait('isTargetReached', ({ get }) => get('count') >= 5);